Biking Through the Dutch Countryside

 +31 (0) 204 281 618

-In city center, five minutes walking distance from Central Station, The Damhotel offers easy access to all of A’dam’s main attractions, making it a good budget choice for travelers who want to be close to the action.
+In the city center, five minutes walking distance from Central Station, The Damhotel offers easy access to all of A’dam’s main attractions, making it a good budget choice for travelers who want to be close to the action.
 Rates from €89 ($135) include breakfast.

 Melissa Adams is a freelance writer whose work has appeared in such publications as OC Metro, Body Beautiful, Southern California Home & Outdoor, OC Flair and Here Comes the Guide.
 Most recently, she’s written about her travels through Belgium, England, France, Greece, Holland, Ireland, Italy, Spain and Turkey.
 Share her insights about globe-trotting, cycling and the writer’s life at her blog wordgeisha and her website wordgeisha.com.